Our public consultation about the future location of a new Urgent Treatment Centre, for urgent care, ran from 12 August to 4 November 2019.

 Giving your views

-Here you can find a range of documents that you can download which will give you background information about the proposal to create a new Urgent Treatment Centre.
+Here you can find documents giving you background information about the proposal to create a new Urgent Treatment Centre, including how we developed our proposals and various impact assessments.

-Download a PDF version of the full consultation document here
+Download a PDF version of the full consultation document, with the survey included at the back, here

 Consultation document large print